 "Here is `Bullet,' number-two on the doodle list.
 We still make these things too, supersonic, transoceanic airplanes for five people.
 There's a lot more here on fuel flow and heat removal as well as how the wing responds to turbulence.
 It's scary how close the final model came out to what was written in this book so many years earlier."

-As Derrick flipped through to the last chapter on Gryphon he said, "Crescent, Demon, Elephant, Feather, Gryphon.
+As Derrick flipped through to the last chapter on Gryphon he said, "Crescent, Daemon, Elephant, Feather, Gryphon.
 I would love to live to see Gryphon fly, seven people earth to moon in six hours.
 Here he has the trajectory formulae and diagrams and, oh yes, the trajectories and requirements for flying it with one and even two engines not working.
 You really don't want to get stuck halfway between earth and moon without enough fuel and power to get to one end or the other, and to land there."

 Bix admired the work and reached out to touch it.
 Derrick pushed the volume her way as he flipped it open to the third chapter, "Crescent."
 Here was a hypersonic five-seat flying machine claimed to be "the ultimate airplane."
-The teenage author said, and Derrick read to Bix, "`While I hesitate to declare anything ultimate in the world of advancing technology, I feel a flying machine faster than Mach 20 and higher than 10 millibars (40000 meters or 25 miles high) really becomes a spaceship rather than an airplane.
+The teenage author wrote, and Derrick read to Bix, "`While I hesitate to declare anything ultimate in the world of advancing technology, I feel a flying machine faster than Mach 20 and higher than 10 millibars (40000 meters or 25 miles high) really becomes a spaceship rather than an airplane.
 Crescent is a true airplane, deriving both lift and thrust from what little atmosphere exists at its upper-stratospheric altitude.
 So it is ultimate in classification, not in performance.'
 Holy smokes, Bix, this is a summer-student kid writing this!"

 Crescent was presented in two forms, one hydrogen-gas powered by combustion and the other nuclear, presumably hydrogen fusion, not yet a reality in 2019.
 It was a three-way symmetric flying machine, no flying car here, all airplane, an egg-shaped passenger compartment tapering in the front to three small wings at two, six, and ten o'clock and flaring in the back to three larger main wings at twelve, four, and eight o'clock.
 There were retractable wheels from the bottom front control surface and from the lower two main wings in the back.
 The material that could stand flying at two-thirds of earth-orbital speed, even at one-percent air pressure, had not been invented yet, but its required characteristics were described in detail in this third chapter of the "doodling" book.